MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

         }
     }
     -->
-- You shouldn't use "Copilot" in prompt action captions.
-Instead, focus on the assistive task that Copilot performs, starting with a verb such as draft, suggest, search, or troubleshoot.

 ### Detailed example

 The next code is part of a code sample taken from the [aka.ms/BCTech](https://aka.ms/BCTech) repo; the [Job Planning Lines Copilot](https://github.com/microsoft/BCTech/blob/master/samples/AzureOpenAI/Advanced_SuggestJob/SuggestResource/JobPlanningLinesCopilot.PageExt.al) page extension.
 This code sample illustrates how to create two prompt actions that run the `SuggestResourceCopilotAction` and `SuggestItemCopilotAction` actions.
 The `SuggestResourceCopilotAction` action is used to suggest a resource to be assigned to a job planning line, and the `SuggestItemCopilotAction` action is used to suggest an item to be assigned to a job planning line.
 The `SuggestResourceWithAI` and `SuggestItemWithAI` functions aren't implemented in this code sample.